mwarc/embedded-memcached-spring/README.md

 ## Annotation

-The magic is in JMemcachedTestExecutionListener class (default listener) which implments TestExecutionListener.
+The magic is in JMemcachedTestExecutionListener class (default listener) which implements TestExecutionListener.
 This listener find EmbeddedMemcached annotation:

     @EmbeddedMemcached: annotation to start an embedded memcached server